Marvel Peak

 Marvel Peak is a 2650 m mountain summit located in the southern tip of Banff National Park, in the Canadian Rockies of Alberta, Canada.
-Marvel Peak is situated in the Blue Range, three kilometers from the Continental Divide, and not visible from any road.
+Marvel Peak is situated in the Blue Range, three kilometres from the Continental Divide, and not visible from any road.
 Marvel Peak's nearest higher peak is Wonder Peak, 3.29 km to the north-northwest.

 History

 Like so many of the mountains in and around Kananaskis Country, Marvel Peak received its name from the persons and ships involved in the 1916 Battle of Jutland, the only major sea battle of the First World War.
 It was named in 1917 by the Interprovincial Boundary Survey after HMS Marvel which was a destroyer involved in the Battle of Jutland.
 An alternate view is the name is simply descriptive, similar to Wonder Peak to the north.
-The mountain's name was officially adopted in 1934 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1934 by the Geographical Names Board of Canada.